sec-fortress/CRTP-Notes/Domain Persistence.md

 - We can then run - `Enter-PSSession dcorp-dc` - to gain interactive shell as DA but with still user rights, NO adv Privs.
-- What we can therefore do here is to enumerate for credentials, stored in `.TXT` or even backup `NTDS.dit`, sometimes always stored under the `C:\` base directoy
+- What we can therefore do here is to enumerate for credentials, stored `.TXT` files, scripts or even backup `NTDS.dit`, sometimes always stored under the `C:\` base directory